Jessica Becker, Brandel France de Bravo, MPH, and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

-Along with having a better quality of life, the patients that were assigned to the group receiving palliative care plus cancer treatment had fewer symptoms of depression.
-Among the patients receiving palliative care and treatment, only 16% showed symptoms of depression while 38% of patients getting only standard cancer treatment had symptoms of depression.
+The patients who were offered palliative care plus cancer treatment had fewer symptoms of depression.
+Only 16% showed symptoms of depression while 38% of patients getting only standard cancer treatment had symptoms of depression.

 More patients in the group assigned only to standard cancer treatments received aggressive end-of-life care, including chemotherapy, compared to patients who received palliative care plus cancer treatment.
 Aggressive end-of-life care was defined as chemotherapy during the last two weeks of life; no hospice care; or hospice care for only the last few days of life.
 Hospice care is a form of palliative care for those who are terminally ill and near death, and can be provided at home or in a hospice.
 Aggressive end-of-life care can be very expensive.
 Even when health insurance covers a significant portion of the medical expenses, it can be very costly for a patient and the patient’s family.

 Although the patients receiving palliative care plus standard treatment were less likely to continue with aggressive treatment, they lived about 2 months longer than the patients receiving only standard cancer treatment alone.
 In addition to showing that patients live longer and better when given palliative care, the study suggests that treatment that helps the whole patient and doesn’t just focus on fighting the cancer may also be more cost-effective.

 The researchers explain their findings in several ways: